XhinLiang/xhinliang.github.io/source/_posts/backend/livestreaming/scalable-interactive-service-1.md

 ![](/uploads/persister-how-to-build-a-scalable-live-streaming-interactive-service--e6c9d24ely1h0oc8tju01j219g0u0djh.jpg)

-We call this model `TS Signal` for a shortcut.
+We call this model `TS Signal` for short.

 ### Peer Delivery Signal

-SS signal and Ts signal are designed for all of the people in the same live room.
-When one of the state change or some action happen, these signals should be delivered to all of the clients in these live room.
+SS signal and TS signal are designed for all of the people in the same live room.
+When one of the state change or some action happen, these signals should be delivered to all of the clients in a live room.
 But peer signals are designed for just some of the people in the live room.

 We could use signals with some filters to implement peer signals, but it will have lots of performance issues.